altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 When they saw their allies debuting from an unexpected place, the expression of the soldiers in the fort brightened up.<br/>
 Only Jerome was looking at the battle.<br/>
 "Damn it… This scheme is used to divert the enemy’s next actions!"<br/>
-The sentry yelled:
+The sentry yelled:<br/>
 "Turning!
 The Estaburg army is turning!
 They are turning east and leaving!"<br/>
 Warrrghhh!!
 The soldiers cheered like they did yesterday.<br/>
-Jerome roared:
+Jerome roared:<br/>
 "Don’t relax!
 Things are just starting!"<br/>
 "Ehh?"<br/>
 Marion who was as happy as the troops opened her eyes wide.<br/>
 "What’s the matter?
 Isn’t the Estaburg army returning to their base?"<br/>
 "Look carefully.
-His plan isn’t something so “gentle”."<br/>
+His plan isn’t something so "gentle"."<br/>
 In this battlefield, only Jerome noticed.<br/>
 The Estaburg army entered the forest.<br/>
 At this moment, rifle reports sounded out.<br/>